Project Integration

 • ubtrace_version

-These values identify your project in ubTrace and are transferred to the project-specific ubproject.toml file.
+These values identify your project in ubTrace and are transferred to the project-specific ubtrace_project.toml file.

 That’s all you need for a basic setup.
 For advanced options (authentication, layout, behavior), see Configuration.